Asmit2952/DevOps-Roadmap/01-Prerequisites/01-Linux/03-Basic-Commands.md

 * `du`: Allows a user to gain disk usage information quickly
 * `cp`: Used to copy files or group of files or directory
 * `ps`: Provides information about currently running processes keyed by PID
+* `pstree`: Displays the processes running on the system in the form of a tree diagram